Akuli/oomph/docs/syntax.md

 Items high in the list take precedence, and when chaining is allowed, it happens from left to right.
 For example `a+b*c/d*e` means `(a + (((b * c) / d) * e))`.

+There are also some exceptions to these rules:
-As a special case, it is an error to write `--x`, even though according to these rules, it would parse as `-(-x)`.
+- `--x` with two repeated `-` tokens is disallowed, even though according to the above rules, it would be same as `-(-x)`.
+- `a == b mod c` is disallowed, because it doesn't mean what "a = b (mod c)" means in mathematics.

 A simple expression can be:
 - One of the following tokens: